Ken Lewis (executive): Salary

 While CEO of Bank of America in 2007, Lewis earned total compensation of $20,404,009, which included an annual base salary of $1,500,000, a cash bonus of $4,250,000, stocks granted of $11,065,798, and options granted of $3,376,000.
 In 2008, he earned total compensation of $9,003,467, which included a base salary of $1,500,000, stocks granted of $4,255,012, and options granted of $2,973,330.
 In 2009, he earned total compensation of $32,171 accepting no salary, bonus, or stock options.
 To avoid a confrontation with Kenneth Feinberg, the U.S. Treasury's special master for compensation, Lewis decided to forgo a salary and bonus in 2009.
 Lewis has taken home $148.8 million from cash and stock sales since taking over the bank in 2001, according to Equilar, a compensation research firm.
-Lewis left Bank of America with more than $135 million in retirement benefits, including the pension and $10 million in life insurance benefits, according to an analysis of corporate filings by James F. Reda & Associates, an independent consulting firm.
+Lewis left Bank of America with more than $135 million in retirement benefits, including a pension and $10 million in life insurance benefits, according to an analysis of corporate filings by James F. Reda & Associates, an independent consulting firm.

 Acquisition of Countrywide

-On January 11, 2008, Lewis declared that Bank of America would buy Countrywide Financial for $4 billion, stating that it was "rare opportunity" for the company.
-Bank of America would eventually settle the acquisition for $2.5 billion.
-The acquisition has since been characterized as "the worst deal in the history of American finance" with a total cost which may exceed $40 billion due to Countrywide's real-estate losses, legal expenses and settlements with state and federal agencies.
+On January 11, 2008, Lewis announced that Bank of America would buy Countrywide Financial for $4 billion, stating that it was a "rare opportunity" for the company.
+Bank of America would eventually complete the acquisition for $2.5 billion.
+The acquisition has since been characterized as "the worst deal in the history of American finance" with a total cost that may exceed $40 billion due to Countrywide's real estate losses, legal expenses and settlements with state and federal agencies.
 Losses related to the Countrywide acquisition have been so extensive that Bank of America had considered the option of placing its Countrywide division into bankruptcy in 2011.

 Engineered takeover of Merrill Lynch

-During the financial crisis of 2008, Lewis engineered the takeover of Merrill Lynch for $50 billion.
+During the 2008 financial crisis, Lewis engineered the takeover of Merrill Lynch for $50 billion.
 The FDIC chairperson at the time, Sheila Bair, stated that the acquisition was overpriced, as Merrill Lynch along with Countrywide, which Bank of America also acquired, were "two of the sickest financial institutions in the country."
-Bair would further state that Bank of America had been healthy going into the financial crisis but would now be burdened by these ill-timed and overly generous acquisitions.
+Bair would further state that Bank of America had been healthy going into the 2008 financial crisis but would now be burdened by these ill-timed and overly generous acquisitions.
 In its January 16, 2009 earnings release, Bank of America revealed massive losses at Merrill Lynch in the fourth quarter, which required an infusion of $20 billion from the federal government.
 Merrill recorded an operating loss of $21.5 billion in the quarter.

 On September 28, 2012, Bank of America announced that it agreed to pay $2.4 billion to settle an investor lawsuit over its Merrill Lynch acquisition.